jforissier/hikey_optee/README.md

 "Known good" cross compilers/toolchains are downloaded automatically from linaro.org by the Makefile.

-Also, to get the USB devices recognized properly (i.e., the HiKey board in recovery mode will show up as /dev/HiKey and fastboot will properly detect the board), just do:
+Copy the USB device configuration file so that the fastboot command will properly detect the board:

 ```
 sudo cp 51-hikey.rules to /etc/udev/rules.d/